AnyLog-co/documentation/background processes.md

 Example:
 <pre>
-'run smtp client where email = anylog.iot@gmail.com and password = google4anylog
+run smtp client where email = anylog.iot@gmail.com and password = google4anylog
 </pre>

 Note: To set a Google account for the sender email address - do the following: